ayoubMah/ayoubMah/README.md

 <h2 align="left">Hi 👋!
-My name is Ayoub and I'm a software engineering student, from Morocco , living in Paris</h2>
+My name is Ayoub and I'm a software engineering student, from Morocco, living in Paris</h2>

 ### Strike Section
 <div align="center">